Landesbank für Bosnien und Herzegowina

 The Landesbank für Bosnien und Herzegowina (Privilegovana zemaljska banka za Bosnu i Hercegovinu, lit.
 'Bank of the Lands of Bosnia and Herzegovina') was a bank established in Sarajevo in 1895 to help finance the development of Bosnia and Herzegovina under Austro-Hungarian rule.
-It kept operating after the establishment of the Kingdom of Yugoslavia and during World War II, but had ceased operations by 1954.
+It kept operating after the establishment of the Kingdom of Yugoslavia and during World War II, but was liquidated in the late 1940s.

 Its former head office, initially built as a hotel, is a landmark of Sarajevo.

 History

+Austro-Hungarian era

 In 1895, the Wiener Bankverein led the creation of the Landesbank in Sarajevo, at the initiative of the Austro-Hungarian government authorities and in cooperation with the Hungarian Bank for Industry and Commerce (Ungarische Bank für Industrie und Handel).
 The Landesbank absorbed two government-owned banks which were previously the most important in Bosnia, respectively the Hypothecar Credit-Anstalt and the Credit-Anstalt und Sparkassa.
 It soon established branches in Banja Luka, Bijeljina, Brčko, Mostar, and Tuzla.
 In 1907, Gligorije Jeftanović represented the Serbian community in the bank's board of directors.
+By the end of the Austro-Hungarian period, the local government held an equity stake alongside the Wiener Bankverein and the Creditanstalt.